wildfly/quickstart/jaxws-retail/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

+This quickstart is dependent on a WSDL file that is included in the `${project.artifactId}-service` project, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+When you import this project into JBoss Developer Studio, you see 17 errors.
+These `Java Problems` are because these classes are not included in this project.
+Instead, they are defined in and generated from the `${project.artifactId}-service/src/main/webapp/WEB-INF/wsdl/ProfileMgmtService.wsdl` WSDL file.
+You can ignore these errors.

+This quickstart requires that you first deploy the service, and then run the client.

+1. To deploy the service:

+    * Right-click on the `${project.artifactId}-service` project and choose `Run As` --> `Run on Server`.
+    * Select the ${product.name} server and click `Finish`.
+    * You should see the following message in the `Console` tab:

+        `WFLYSRV0010: Deployed "${project.artifactId}-service.war"`

+    * You also see the "404 - Not Found" error in the application window.
+This is because there is no user interface for this quickstart.
+You can ignore this error.

+2. To run the application:

+    * Right-click on the `${project.artifactId}-client` project and choose `Run As` --> `Maven Build`.
+    * Enter `exec:java` for the `Goals` and click `Run`.
+    * Review the output in the console window.
+You should see the following message:

+        `Jay Boss's discount is 10.00`

 ## Debug the Application